aiven/aiven-docs/docs/products/caching/howto/manage-ssl-connectivity.md

 **Overview** > **Host** and **Overview** > **Port** for configuring the connect parameter.
 :::

-When SSL is in use, HAProxy is responsible for terminating the SSL connections before they get forwarded to Redis.
-This process has a connection timeout set to 12 hours which is not configurable by the users.
-If you allow very long Redis timeouts, this SSL-terminating HAProxy may end up closing the connection before the Redis timeout has expired.
-This timeout is independent of Redis timeout.
+When SSL is in use, HAProxy is responsible for terminating the SSL connections before they get forwarded to Aiven for Caching.
+This process has a connection timeout set to 12 hours, which is not configurable by users.
+If you allow long timeouts in Aiven for Caching, this SSL-terminating HAProxy may close the connection before the Aiven for Caching timeout expires.
+This timeout is independent of the Aiven for Caching timeout.

 ## Allow plain-text connections